clinstone/Capstone/README.md

   * Simplified Acute Physiology Score (SAPS)
   * Logistic Organ Dysfunction Score (LODS)

 My capstone evaluated each of these 3 different scoring systems ability to predict patient mortality.
-I also combined the 3 scoring systems into one 'super scorer' and test it's predicitve ability.
+I also combined the 3 scoring systems into one 'super scorer' and tested it's predicitve ability.

 ## Prior research